samsquire/ideas4/README.md

 Arrange data in a contiguous block of memory which is a managed allocator that acts similar to a block file system so that copies are cheap and just contiguous memory copies.

-# 288. Sustainable and Resilient systems - physics applied to society
+# 288. Sustainable and Resilient systems - physics applied to society and software

 How do we produce life systems that are full of energy and full of potential energy?
 That require minimal investment but attract maximum investment?
 And avoid the effects of commodification?